 The Compensation Committee has responsibility, authority and oversight relating to the development of Ciena's overall compensation strategy and compensation programs.
 The Compensation Committee establishes our compensation philosophy and policies, and it oversees compensation plans for our executive officers and non-executive employees.
-Beginning with our fiscal 2018 director compensation program, the Committee also has oversight responsibility for the compensation program for Ciena's non-employee directors.
+The Committee also has oversight responsibility for the compensation program for Ciena's non-employee directors.
 The Compensation Committee seeks to ensure that our compensation policies and practices promote stockholder interests and support our compensation objectives and philosophy.
 Ciena's compensation program for our executive officers focuses on addressing the following principal objectives:

-- attract and retain talented executives by offering competitive compensation packages; - motivate our executive officers to achieve strategic and tactical objectives, including the profitable growth of Ciena's business; - align executive compensation with stockholder interests; - reward our executive officers for individual, functional and corporate performance; and - promote a pay-for-performance culture.
+- attract and retain talented executives by offering competitive compensation packages; - motivate our executive officers to achieve strategic and tactical objectives, including the profitable growth of Ciena's business; - align executive compensation with stockholder interests; - · reward our executive officers for individual, functional and corporate performance; and - promote a pay-for-performance culture.